weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

 3. Set up and configure [Apache Mesos & Marathon](https://mesosphere.github.io/marathon/)
 4. Deploy and test a simple web app.

-## Let's go!
+This example requires no programming, but does assume some UNIX skills.
+It will take about 10 minutes to complete.

+##Before You Begin

-Before you begin, please ensure the following are installed:
+Please ensure the following are installed:

 * [Git](http://git-scm.com/downloads)
 * [Vagrant & VirtualBox](/guides/about/vagrant.html)

+##Setting up the VMs and Configuring the Apache Zookeeper

 First, clone the repo and then run the vagrant script: